-The average home in Huntsville costs around $150,000.
-Homes cost around $100 per square foot, so a small starter home could cost significantly less.
+The typical home in Huntsville Metro costs around $295K.
+Homes cost around $150 per square foot, so a small starter home could cost significantly less.
 An investor could buy multiple affordable homes to rent out for the price of a median home in a West coast city.

-Any real estate market with a large number of enlisted personnel is going to be home to many renters, since military personnel don’t want to become long-distance landlords.
-Redstone Arsenal located just outside of Huntsville has been home to several departments simultaneously such as the Marshall Flight Center, the Missile Defense Agency, the Army’s Missile Command and a logistics wing.
+Any real estate market with a large number of enlisted personnel is going to be home to many renters since military personnel doesn’t want to become long-distance landlords.
+Redstone Arsenal located just outside of Huntsville has been home to several departments simultaneously such as the Marshall Flight Center, the Missile Defense Agency, the Army’s Missile Command, and a logistics wing.

 That meant there were roughly 2000 permanently stationed personnel and ten times that many civilian contractors working at the site.
 The Defense Base Realignment and Closure Commission has moved some of these functions elsewhere, such as the ordinance school hosted here for a century moving to Fort Lee in Virginia.

 Other functions, such as NASA’s Space Flight Center and Missile Defense wing, remained.
-This means that the number of military and military contracting jobs have declined but not gone away.
+This means that the number of military and military contracting jobs has declined but has not gone away.
 It creates an excellent permanent class of renters for those investing in Huntsville Al housing.

 Huntsville’s early support for the space program resulted in a technology and research park here.
 Huntsville now has the second largest tech and research park in the United States.
 This attracts well-paid talent from around the world.
 Those relocating here for work tend to rent rather than buy since they may go somewhere else in a few years.